igrell/MK-exam-simulator/README.md

 # MK exam simulator
 ## Overview
-This script simulates the BCs exam in Computational Mathematics at JU.
+This script simulates the BSc exam in Computational Mathematics at JU.

 Just run `./egz` to get a random set of questions.